Ontario Lung Screening Program (OLSP) is an organized lung cancer screening program for people at high risk of getting lung cancer.

 Access the OLSP referral form here.
 Completed referral forms can be faxed to the OLSP at UHN: 416-340-4137.
 The screening Referral Form authorizes the initial scan as well as all annual and recall LDCTs and referral to the Lung Cancer Rapid Assessment and Management Program (LungRAMP), if required.

 Referrals require a primary care provider to be identified.
-Referring physicians and primary care providers (if different) are provided with the following:
+Referring primary care providers are provided with the following information:

 - Notification if a referred participant is ineligible for or declines screening

 - A standardized radiology report of the LDCT results

 - Notification if a participant is referred to the LungRAMP at UHN

 Ontario Lung Screening Program Frequently Asked Questions for Healthcare Providers or call the OLSP at University Health Network at 416-340-4154.